-Dear parent, I am sorry to report that, despite meeting, has contin g and creating a behaviour contract, nued to misbehave. would no improve their behaviour in school. ow benefit from a structured approach to help 9 meeting with the headteacher, the special self, to discuss how we can best support your child in Insert details of the meeting time, date a school to arrange the meeting. and location, as necessary, or how to contact the Yours sincerely, Class teacher name: Class teacher signature: Date:
+Dear parent, I am sorry to report that, despite meeting and c • would now ber help improve their behaviour in school. nefit from a structured approach to I would be grateful if you could attend a meetin discuss how we can best support your child in • (Insert details of the meeting time, date and contact the school to arrange the meeting.) • Yours sincerely, Class teacher name: Class teacher signature: Date: